mihakralj/pinescript/indicators/trends_IIR/mama.md

 # MESA Adaptive Moving Average (MAMA)

 MESA Adaptive Moving Average is an adaptive moving average developed by John Ehlers.
 It automatically adjusts its smoothing parameter based on the rate-of-change of phase, making it highly responsive to market conditions without requiring manual parameter adjustments.
+Introduced by John Ehlers in 2001 and published in his book "MESA and Trading Market Cycles," MAMA quickly gained recognition among technical analysts for its innovative approach to adaptive smoothing.
+Its adoption has grown significantly in algorithmic trading systems and professional trading platforms.
+The indicator's sophisticated use of the Hilbert Transform and cycle analysis has influenced the development of numerous adaptive indicators in technical analysis.

 ## Description